General Medicine (2nd Floor) is CLOSED for the summer, May 16 – Aug 12.

-Self-limited illnesses are healed by the body's immune system and can be treated at home without seeing a medical provider.
-This type of illness is often referred to as needing to "run its course".
+Self-limited illnesses are healed by the body’s immune system and can be treated at home without seeing a medical provider.
+This type of illness is often referred to as needing to “run its course.”
 Even though these illnesses are self-limited, they can still be contagious and make you feel quite sick.
-Treatment for these illnesses include self-care for symptoms, limiting spread to others and understanding when to seek care from a medical provider.
+Treatment for these illnesses includes self-care for symptom relief, limiting the spread to others, and understanding when to seek care from a medical provider.

 Not feeling well?
-Use the steps and guides below to start feeling better.
-The JMU pharmacy is located on the first floor of the SSC and carries a variety of over-the-counter medications and health care products.
-The pharmacy team is available to answer your questions.
+Use the self-care guides linked below to start feeling better.
+The health center pharmacy is located on the first floor of the Student Success Center (SSC) and carries a variety of over-the-counter medications and health care products.
+The pharmacy team is also available to answer your questions.
+The health center also has Wellness Vending Machines on campus which carry items to support your self-care.

 Step 1: Understand Your Health Condition and Symptoms